David Bowie: Awards and achievements

 In 1999, Bowie was made a Commander of the Ordre des Arts et des Lettres by the French government, and received an honorary doctorate from Berklee College of Music.
 He declined the royal honour of Commander of the Order of the British Empire in 2000, and turned down a knighthood in 2003.
 Bowie later stated "I would never have any intention of accepting anything like that.
 I seriously don't know what it's for.
 It's not what I spent my life working for."

 During his lifetime, Bowie sold over 100 million records worldwide, making him one of the best-selling music artists.
 (Note: Additional sources place this figure somewhere between 100 million and 150 million.)
 In the UK, he was awarded nine platinum, eleven gold and eight silver albums, and in the US, five platinum and nine gold.
-Since 2015, Parlophone has remastered Bowie's catalogue through the "Era" box set series, starting with Five Years (1969–1973).
 Bowie was announced as the best-selling vinyl artist of the 21st century in 2022.

-The 2020 revision of Rolling Stones 500 Greatest Albums of All Time list includes The Rise and Fall of Ziggy Stardust and the Spiders from Mars at number 40, Station to Station at 52, Hunky Dory at 88, Low at 206, and Scary Monsters at 443.
+The 2020 Rolling Stone 500 Greatest Albums of All Time list includes The Rise and Fall of Ziggy Stardust and the Spiders from Mars at number 40, Station to Station at 52, Hunky Dory at 88, Low at 206, and Scary Monsters at 443.
 On the 2021 revision of the same magazine's 500 Greatest Songs of All Time list, Bowie's songs include "Heroes" at number 23, "Life on Mars?" at 105, "Space Oddity" at 189, "Changes" at 200, "Young Americans" at 204, "Station to Station" at 400, and "Under Pressure" at 429.
 Four of his songs are included in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.